mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 At that time, if you understand the zendo individually, this is not good enough.
 This is *your* experience, *your* understanding, which is called [dharma](glossary#dharma), but it’s not good enough because there is still an egoistic sense, which is called individual understanding.
 We have to find the vast dimension, which is called immensity, or equality.
 This is called basic nature of action; samskara.

 According to samskara, everything is impermanent.
 It is really true.
 The original nature of action is nothing but action.
 Nothing to hold on to.
 If you put a certain label on action, called ‘action’ – it is already an idea.
 Action is always *action*.
-Nothing to stop.
+[There is] nothing to stop.

 ##### 39:16